harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 equivalent privacy was [described][news85 blinded paths] by Bastien Teinturier in February based on a previous privacy enhancement he had proposed.
-This new method, called *blinded paths*, was later implemented in as an experimental feature in [C-Lightning][news92 cl3600].
+This new method, called *blinded paths*, was later implemented as an experimental feature in [C-Lightning][news92 cl3600].

 ## March